adityapandeyz/flutter_tests/README.md

 These images help ensure that your UI remains consistent and visually correct across different versions of your app.

-Certainly!
-Let's expand on the details of using the `logging` package for enhanced logging and the `golden_toolkit` package for managing golden tests in Flutter.

 ### **Golden Testing with `golden_toolkit`**

 Golden tests ensure that your app's UI remains consistent by comparing the rendered output to a baseline image (the "golden" image).
 The `golden_toolkit` package offers a streamlined way to manage these tests.